 Event Tax implications Deemed disposal All assets (except those excluded) at market value to a person who is a resident on the date immediately before the day on which the company ceases to be a resident.
-Deemed All assets (except those excluded) at market value on the reacquisition day on which the company ceases to be a resident.
-Assets excluded The following assets are excluded: Immovable property in the Republic; Assets attributable to a permanent establishment in South Africa.
-End of year of On the date immediately before the day on which the assessment company ceases to be a resident.
-Commencement- On the day on which the company ceases to be a resident. succeeding year of assessment Deemed dividend Deemed to have declared and paid a dividend in specie on declared to the difference between: shareholders in The market value of the shares in that company on the accordance with day immediately before the day on which the company their effective ceases to be a resident; and interest in the The sum of the contributed tax capital of all the classes shares of shares in the company on the same date.
-Deemed dividend in specie that is exempt from dividends tax (effective from 1 January 2021) If a person holds at least 10% of the equity shares and voting rights in a company that ceases to be a resident and the dividend in specie , deemed to have been declared by the company is exempt from dividends tax, then that person must be deemed to have: • Disposed of those shares to a resident at their market value on the day before the company ceases to be a resident; and • Reacquired those shares at market value on the day the company ceases to be a resident.
-Claw-back- disregarded capital gains If a capital gain on the disposal of equity shares was disregarded within 3 years before a company ceases to be a resident, the capital gain is deemed to be a net capital gain derived by the company during the year of assessment that the company ceases to be a resident.
-Claw-back of exempt foreign dividends If any foreign dividend was exempt from normal tax within 3 years before the company ceases to be a resident, the foreign dividend is deemed to be received or accrued to the company during the year of assessment that the company ceases to be a resident and such foreign dividend is then not exempt.
+Deemed reacquisition All assets (except those excluded) at market value on the day on which the company ceases to be a resident.

+Assets excluded Immovable property in South Africa; Assets attributable to a permanent establishment in South Africa.
+End of year of assessment On the date immediately before the day on which the company ceases to be a resident.
+Commencement- succeeding year of assessment On the day on which the company ceases to be a resident.
+Deemed dividend declared to shareholders in accordance with their effective interest in the shares Deemed to have declared and paid a dividend in specie on the difference between: The market value of the shares in that company on the day immediately before the day on which the company ceases to be a resident; and The total value of the contributed tax capital of all the classes of shares in the company on the same date.
+Deemed dividend in specie that is exempt from dividends tax (Effective from 1 January 2021) If a person holds at least 10% of the equity shares and voting rights in a company that ceases to be a resident and the dividend in specie , deemed to have been declared by the company is exempt from dividends tax, then that person must be deemed to have: • Disposed of those shares to a resident at their market value on the day before the company ceases to be a resident; and • Reacquired those shares at market value on the day the company ceases to be a resident.
+Claw-back: disregarded capital gains (10% shareholding) If a capital gain on the disposal of equity shares was disregarded within 3 years before a company ceases to be a resident, the capital gain is deemed to be a net capital gain derived by the company during the year of assessment that the company ceases to be a resident.
+Claw-back: exempt foreign dividends (10% shareholding) If any foreign dividend was exempt from normal tax within 3 years before the company ceases to be a resident, the foreign dividend is deemed to be received or accrued to the company during the year of assessment that the company ceases to be a resident and such foreign dividend is then not exempt.